|

 of screenwriters discovered what pleases and what displeases their

 audience, and today's screenwriters are following suit.
+The story

-to the desires of the audience.
+responding to the desires of the audience.

-In a way, writing
+In a way,

-within a writer is expected to work.
+convention within a writer is expected to work.
+It's a blessing

 because the writer doesn't have to reinvent the wheel, and a curse